 FAQs

 Yes, but monetisation typically comes after building a substantial audience.
 Common ways to make money from podcasting include sponsorships, listener donations (through platforms like Patreon), selling merchandise, or offering premium content.
-You can also use your podcast to promote other products or services you offer.
+You can also use your podcast to grow your clients by promoting other products or services you offer.

 How do I choose a topic for my podcast?